immersive-web/webxr/spatial-tracking-explainer.md

 }
 ```

-#### Position-disabled Subtype
+#### Position-disabled reference spaces

-The origin of this subtype will be initialized at a position near the user's head at the time of creation.  `XRViewerPose` objects retrieved with this subtype will have varying orientation values but will always report `x`, `y`, `z` values to be `0`.
+The origin of this reference space will be initialized at a position near the user's head at the time of creation.  `XRViewerPose` objects retrieved with this reference space will have varying orientation values but will always report `x`, `y`, `z` values to be `0`.

 Some example use cases:
 * 360 photo/video viewer